wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 TypeError: unhashable type: 'list'
 ```

-Now that you know how to create a set and what type of elements it can have, let's continue and see _why_ we should always have them in our toolkit.
+Now that you know how to create a set and what type of elements it can contain, let's continue and see _why_ we should always have them in our toolkit.

 ## Why You Should Use Them